-This is because fantasy sports has mostly flourished where standard sports betting is banned, such as the USA and India.
-Real money fantasy sports has failed to gain traction in places where standard sports betting is mainstream and regulated such as Australia, the UK and Kenya.
+This is because fantasy sports have mostly flourished where standard sports betting is banned, such as in the USA and India.
+Real-money fantasy sports have failed to gain traction in places where standard sports betting is mainstream and regulated such as Australia, the UK and Kenya.

 79% of fantasy sports players who are not current sports wagerers say they will likely participate in sports betting once legalized in their state.

 Crypto sports bettors do not have to wait for legalization.